Cameron's authority dented as minister resigns

 LONDON Prime Minister David Cameron suffered a blow to his authority on Wednesday when a scandal-hit minister he had been doggedly defending resigned, exposing him to charges of weak leadership and poor judgment.

-Culture Secretary Maria Miller stepped down after a backlash against her expenses claims disrupted efforts by Cameron and his ruling Conservative party to woo voters ahead of European Parliament elections next month.
+Maria Miller, Britain's minister for culture, stepped down after a backlash against her expenses claims disrupted efforts by Cameron and his ruling Conservative party to woo voters ahead of European Parliament elections next month.

-Cameron's party is expected to finish a humiliating third in the European ballot behind the surging anti-EU UKIP whose leader had accused Cameron of making a "catastrophic" error of judgment by failing to sack Miller.
+Cameron's party is expected to finish a humiliating third in the European ballot behind the surging anti-EU UK Independence party (UKIP) whose leader had accused Cameron of making a "catastrophic" error of judgment by failing to sack Miller.

 Conservative MPs had also begun to fret that the Miller imbroglio was damaging their party's image and its hopes of winning a national election in 2015.